-When you are ready to make an offer on a new home, most Estate Agents will undertake due diligence and ask you to produce evidence that you have funds available to complete the purchase.
+When you are ready to make an offer on a new home most Estate Agents will undertake due diligence.
+This will result in them asking you to produce evidence that you have funds available to complete the purchase.

 It will take the form of bank statements and also an Agreement in Principle certificate that we can provide for you.
 Once you have provided them with all this documentation, the Estate Agent will then frequently stop marketing the property and put a “Sold” or “Sale Agreed” board up.

-If you already have a Mortgage agreed before you make an offer you are making yourself appear as an attractive proposition as this proves you are not making an offer on a “whim”, you’ve thought about how you’re going to fund the purchase and do something about it.
+If you already have a Mortgage agreed before you make an offer you are making yourself appear as an attractive proposition.
+In any case, this proves you are not making an offer on a “whim”, you’ve thought about how you’re going to fund the purchase and do something about it.

 When it comes to buying a house, some clients have always “put the cart before the horse.”
 They go full steam ahead and make an offer on a property without first checking that they can proceed.
 It can lead to terrible disappointment if the mortgage application fails.

 By that time, they have got their heart set on their new family home.
-This disappointment can be avoided by contacting us at an early stage.
+This disappointment can get avoided by contacting us at an early stage.

 Sometimes some things are causing a mortgage to decline that can get overcome given a little time.